sanyokkua/aws-template-to-md/README.md

 **It is just more POC to see if it will be really helpful for documentation creation**

+**THE MAIN IDEA - TO BE SECURE FOR PRODUCTION TEMPLATES AND COMPANIES, BECAUSE IT IS FULLY CLIENT SIDE APPLICATION, WITHOUT PASSING ANY DATA TO THE SERVER**

 ## Purpose

 During work with AWS Projects I had to create documentations for repositories that